betaoverflow/project-speakerhub/README.md

 npm install
 ```

-If you don't have nodemon globally installed on your system, install it so the server will autorefresh
+If you don't have nodemon globally installed on your system, install it so the server can autorefresh
 ```bash
 npm install -g nodemon
 ```